chelaxian/openai-telegram-bot/README.md

     python3 server.py

 ## TRY CHATTING WITH GPT3

-    /start - Start listening and answering to messages /stop - Stop listening and answering to messages /clear - History clearing and starting over
+    /auth - Login to Bot to get access to chating /start - Start listening and answering to messages /stop - Stop listening and answering to messages /clear - History clearing and starting over